3.4. Deploy#

 Note

 Because the server uses socketIO to exchange messages with the nodes and users, it is not trivial to horizontally scale the server.
-To prevent that socket messages get lost, you should deploy a RabbitMQ service and configure the server to use it.
-This section explains how to do so.
+To prevent that socket messages get lost:

 3.4.1.
 NGINX#